mon/TataconUSB/README.md

 # TataconUSB
-A small dongle to connect your Wii taiko controller to your computer as a USB device, instead of using Bluetooth.
+A small dongle to connect your Wii taiko controller to your Nintendo Switch or computer as a USB device, instead of using Bluetooth.

 [Purchase here](https://mon.im/tatacon/)